ksun86/ML-Project/README.md

 Table.
 1 The classification accuracy for each neural network

-According to the result, we can find that the best classification accuracy of the  the effect on the BP Neural Network and the LSTM model is approximately the same, while the Bi-LSTM is slightly lower.
-The reason for this may come from the overfitting phenomenon, since the LSTM and Bi-LSTM model use much more parameters than the BP Neural Network model.
+According to the result, we can find that the best classification accuracies for the BP Neural Network model and the LSTM model are approximately the same, while the accuracy for Bi-LSTM model is slightly lower.
+The reason for this moight be overfitting, since the LSTM and Bi-LSTM model use much more parameters than the BP Neural Network model.
 The dropout layer, on the other hand, has little effect on the BP Neural Network, while affects the performance of the LSTM and Bi-LSTM model heavily.
 The classification accuracy of the  LSTM and Bi-LSTM model when dropout rate is 0.3 and 0.5 is much better than the rest situations.
-When the dropout rate is too low, the overfitting phenomenon can easily happen due to the excessive parameters.
-If too many parameters are dropped out, the model may not converge with the remaining parameters.
+When the dropout rate is too low, toverfitting could happen due to the excessive parameters.
+If too many parameters are dropped out, the model might not converge with the remaining parameters.
 Besides, the complexity of the network structure should be appropriate.
 A more complex network, like the Bi-LSTM network, may not necessarily lead to a better performance.
 During the training process, we find that the classification accuracy can increase to 99.6% on the training dataset, when using a LSTM model with two extra fully-connected layers.
-However, the classification accuracy remains around 80% on the testing dataset, which is a clear example for the overfitting phenomenon.
+However, the classification accuracy remains around 80% on the testing dataset, which is obviously caused by overfitting.

 ## 7.Conclusions

+In general, supervised methods performed a lot better compared to unsupervised methods based on accuracy, and all deep learnig methods provide very high accuracy models.
+It's also imporant to test with different parameters and set margin to avoid overfitting.

 ## References